oneapi-src/computational-fluid-dynamics/README.md

-# **Fluid Flow Profiling - Calculating The Velocity Profile Around an Object Using Tensorflow**
+# **Fluid Flow Profiling - Calculating The Velocity Profile Around an Object Using TensorFlow**

 Computational Fluid Dynamics (CFD) have applications in a variety of industries including Aerospace, Automobiles and Energy for engineering design of components, Climate Modeling, Electronics (modeling air flow around chips for effective cooling), Healthcare (flow profiling around medical devices such as stents) and many more.
 CFD solutions provide a way to completely quantify the flow profile spatially as well as with respect to time by calculating the relevant variables such as velocity, pressure, drag, etc. As a result they can enable optimizing the design of components.
 This is critical because optimized designs can help lower manufacturing and operational costs through reduced material and energy consumption respectively.